jeanbaptisteb/ACT/README.md

 The method avoids losing control of type I error rates, which typically happens with the very common method "performing an omnibus test first (e.g. a chi-square test of independence), and if the test is significant, analyzing the residuals".
 García-Pérez et al. explain in their paper why it should be avoided, and mention possible remedies.

 There are more complete implementations of their method available in R and Matlab, developed by García-Pérez et al., and available for download here: https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip

-## To check before using ACT.py
-For the moment, the Python code available here only implements García-Pérez et al.'s method for testing independence.
-Moreover, it does not implement various "safety checks" the original authors use in their own code.
-So, until implemented here, you should take care of:
- - using a two-way contingency table;
- - using an alpha level $a$ where $0 < a \leqslant 0.05 $
- - using more than 1,000 replicates for the bootstrap (the authors recommend at least 30,000).
- - not using a table containing NaNs;
- - not using a table with empty rows or columns (i.e. summing to zero);

-Numpy, scipy, and statsmodels are required to use the code, though the versions of these packages mentioned in the requirements.txt file are not set in stone.
-I have not tested the code against various versions of these packages -yet I guess it is quite likely to work with more recent versions, and probably with some older versions as well.

 ## Usage example
 Using the ```ACT_I``` function available in the ```ACT.py``` file: